awwx/ar/readme.md

 ----

 * clean up messy code in io.arc
+* the strategy for representing Racket lists in Arc (which we need to have ac return an Arc list representing Racket code) is a bit confused... a clearer way to distinguish nil and () would be better.
 * would be nice if typing ^C returned to the REPL
 * ac-nameit, ac-dbname
 * atstrings